La vuelta al nido: Reassessment and legacy

-It was selected as the fifth greatest Argentine film of all time in a poll conducted by the Museo del Cine Pablo Ducrós Hicken in 1977, while it ranked 24th in the 2000 edition.
-In a new version of the survey organized in 2022 by the specialized magazines La vida util, Taipei and La tierra quema, presented at the Mar del Plata International Film Festival, the film reached the 51 position.
+La vuelta al nido was recognized as the fifth greatest Argentine film of all time in a poll conducted by the Museo del Cine Pablo Ducrós Hicken in 1977, while it ranked 24th in the 2000 edition.
+In a new version of the survey organized in 2022 by the specialized magazines La vida útil, Taipei, and La tierra quema, presented at the Mar del Plata International Film Festival, the film reached 51st place.
+In 2010, Ruffinelli included it in his book América Latina en 130 películas, published by Chilean publisher Uqbar, which gathers the films he considers to constitute the canon of Latin American cinema.
+In 1999, La vuelta al nido appeared on a list of the greatest Latin American films of all time compiled by Cuban critics Carlos Galiano and Rufo Caballero, based on a survey of numerous critics from Latin America and other regions.
+In the 2022 edition of the Sight & Sound poll of the greatest films of all time, published decennially by the British Film Institute, La vuelta al nido received one vote from Argentine critic Lucas Granero, without reaching the final list.